How analog can I go in 2018? And why would I ever want to? Am I nuts?

-- get a business phone book for your car, so you can find the address for local businesses so you can navigate on the fly without needing GPS.
+- Business phone book for your car, so you can find the address for local businesses so you can navigate on the fly without needing GPS.
 The phone numbers can also come in handy if you need to check business hours on the fly (using your emergency cell).
 Call Yellow Pages at 877-243-8339, to order a copy of the business listings for the house.
 Order a smaller size business listing book from Yellow Bool (Hibu publishing) – 800-929-3556 to keep in the car.
 Having this in the car REALLY comes in handy, for finding addresses of business you want to visit while on the go, as well as finding the phone number for a business across town if you want to check their hours before you make the trip.
 You can use your emergency cell to give them a call, or find a payphone?
 Wait, those don’t exist anymore…

-2. Instead of a smartphone, er, phone…consider a home phone.
+2. Instead of a smartphone or cell phone…consider a home phone.
 Unless you have a horrible cell phone plan like I had, chances are that Spectrum or whomever offers internet and home phone services, will charge less for a home phone line than a cell phone.

 First, an emergency back up cell